Non-stop flights to Jakarta (CGK)

 Non-stop flights from Central Asia to Jakarta

 Uzbekistan Airways is currently the only airline flying non-stop from Central Asia to Jakarta.
-They fly year-round from Tashkent (TAS).
+They fly seasonal from Tashkent (TAS).

 Non-stop flights from Australia / New Zealand / Oceania / the Pacific to Jakarta